public class ArraysExercises01{

 * Makes a copy of the elements in array from startIndex to endIndex (but not including endIndex) (up to the end of the array)

-* @param arr array of values
+* @param arr the original array

 * @return A copy of the requested subset from the array